by Texas Homesteader

 There’s nothing wrong with flowers & chocolate.
 I LOVE flowers & chocolate!
 But I love this tradition even more.
 Because although RancherMan is no stranger to the kitchen, this effort is often somewhat outside his comfort zone.
 But he does it out of love for me, to give of himself.

 When we sit down to enjoy that special meal it’s a gift given directly from our hearts.
 And we enjoy a togetherness that might be more difficult in a crowded restaurant.
-And although we’ve enjoyed a decadent and extravagant meal together, it’s a tiny fraction of what it would have cost had we eaten at even a lower-end chain restaurant instead.
+Plus, although we’ve enjoyed a decadent and extravagant meal together, it’s a tiny fraction of what it would have cost had we eaten at even a lower-end chain restaurant instead.

 How about you?
 How do you celebrate Valentine’s Day without breaking the bank?